Big Brother 1 (American season): Future appearances

-George Boswell returned for Big Brother: All-Stars and later on Big Brother 10 to host a food competition along with other Big Brother alumni.
+George Boswell returned for Big Brother: All-Stars and later on Big Brother 10 to host a food competition along with other Big Brother HouseGuests (alumni).

 Summary

 On Day 1, Brittany, Cassandra, Curtis, Eddie, Karen, George, Jamie, Jordan, Josh, and William entered the house.
 On Day 2, they were given their first task to complete.
 They were required to solve a word puzzle, which would inform them of the location to find money for groceries.
 They were successful and earned $100 as a group.
 On Day 3, HouseGuests were given the task of building a clock out of potatoes in the house.
 Should they fail this task, they would not know the time in the house; they passed the task.
 On Day 4, HouseGuests were given the task of making plaster masks of themselves.
 On Day 5, one of the chickens in the backyard was injured.
 It was removed from the house and brought back later to be nursed back to health.
 On Day 7, HouseGuests were given their first weekly task.
 They were given the names of dozens of celebrities and had to state whether they were dead or alive.
 They were given days to attempt to recall the correct answers and would be quizzed about it at a later date.
 They wagered 20% of their weekly budget on this task, which they ultimately failed.
 William intentionally failed his portion of the challenge, upsetting many HouseGuests.
 On Day 9, the HouseGuests participated in their first round of nominations.
 William and Jordan were announced as the nominees this week, with William receiving six nominations and Jordan receiving five.
 Josh, Jamie, George, and Cassandra all received no nominations this week.
 HouseGuests were later given their new task, which required them to ride a stationary exercise bike to achieve a total distance of 1,000 miles.
 They wagered 50% of their weekly budget on this task, which they passed.
 HouseGuests were later given another task, in which they were required to imitate another HouseGuest in the Red Room.
 On Day 17, William became the first HouseGuest to be banished from the house when he received 73% of the public vote.